informalsystems/audits/ibc/capability/README.md

 - postconditions:
     - if preconditions are not satisfied, abort
     - (M, name) is added as an owner of cap.Index in the persistent store
-    - (M, cap) is mapped to name, and (M, name) is mapped to cap.Index in the memory store
+    - (M, cap) is mapped to name in the memory store
+    - (M, name) is mapped to cap.Index in the memory store

 ### function ReleaseCapability(ctx, cap)